Copenhagen: Architecture

 Nyhavn is a 17th-century waterfront lined by brightly coloured townhouses.

 The central square, Amagertorv, dates back to the Middle Ages.

-Classic building in Copenhagen from around the 1890s.
-Areas like Vesterbro, Nørrebro and Østerbro were developed around 1890.
+Amager Bakke, a power plant and recreational facility was named the World Building of the Year 2021.

 The oldest section of Copenhagen's inner city is often referred to as Middelalderbyen (the medieval city).
 However, the city's most distinctive district is Frederiksstaden, developed during the reign of Frederick V. It has the Amalienborg Palace at its centre and is dominated by the dome of Frederik's Church (or the Marble Church) and several elegant 18th-century Rococo mansions.
 The inner city includes Slotsholmen, a little island on which Christiansborg Palace stands and Christianshavn with its canals.
 Børsen on Slotsholmen and Frederiksborg Palace in Hillerød are prominent examples of the Dutch Renaissance style in Copenhagen.
 Around the historical city centre lies a band of congenial residential boroughs (Vesterbro, Inner Nørrebro, Inner Østerbro) dating mainly from late 19th century.
 They were built outside the old ramparts when the city was finally allowed to expand beyond its fortifications.

-Sometimes referred to as "the City of Spires", Copenhagen is known for its horizontal skyline, broken only by the spires and towers of its churches and castles.
+Sometimes referred to as "the City of Spires", Copenhagen is known for its generally horizontal skyline, broken mainly by the spires and towers of its churches and castles.
 Most characteristic of all is the Baroque spire of the Church of Our Saviour with its narrowing external spiral stairway that visitors can climb to the top.
 Other important spires are those of Christiansborg Palace, the City Hall and the former Church of St. Nikolaj that now houses a modern art venue.
 Not quite so high are the Renaissance spires of Rosenborg Castle and the "dragon spire" of Christian IV's former stock exchange, so named because it resembles the intertwined tails of four dragons.